kaylacrowder/HashiCorpSample/README.md

 # Education Assignments

-This project contains guidelines for education assignments utilized in the interview process.
+This project contains interview assignments for roles on the HashiCorp Education team.
-For questions or concerns please reach out to the HashiCorp Education team at `#team-education` or through team-education@hashicorp.com
+Contact the team at `#team-education` or team-education@hashicorp.com with any questions or concerns.

 # Assignments

-Click on the link for the respective role you are applying for below to view the writing assignment.
-Make sure to review the writing style guide and the layout guide prior to starting the assignment.
+Select the role you are applying for from the list below to access the corressponding writing assignment.
+Make sure to review the writing style and the layout guides prior to starting the assignment.

 * [Education Engineer](education-engineer/assignment.md)
 * [Technical Writer](technical-writer/assignment.md)